Columbus Uncontested Divorce Lawyer

 While an uncontested divorce can simplify the dissolution of marriage, you must meet specific requirements to qualify for this streamlined process in Ohio.
 The requirements include:

-- Residency Requirements: At least one spouse must have lived in Ohio for a minimum of six months before filing.
+- Residency requirements: At least one spouse must have lived in Ohio for a minimum of six months before filing.
 Confirming your residency ensures your case can proceed locally.

-- Mutual Agreement: You and your spouse must agree on all important points, including property division, alimony, child custody, and child support.
+- Mutual agreement: You and your spouse must agree on all important points, including property division, alimony, child custody, and child support.
 Our attorneys at Kemp, Schaeffer & Rowe help facilitate productive discussions when you need a clear path to a fair agreement.

-- No History of Domestic Violence: Uncontested divorces are designed for couples who can work together respectfully.
+- No history of domestic violence: Uncontested divorces are designed for couples who can work together respectfully.
 If your case involves domestic violence or significant unresolved issues, another approach may be more suitable.
 Our team listens to your concerns and provides guidance so you choose the safest and best path forward.

-- Court Approval: Once you resolve all terms, you submit your finalized agreement to court for approval.
+- Court approval: Once you resolve all terms, you submit your finalized agreement to court for approval.
 Our uncontested divorce attorneys in Columbus help ensure each document is accurate and ready for court review.

 Franklin County courts generally require both parties to attend the uncontested hearing, unless the judge excuses one or both people for a valid reason.
 Couples living in Columbus file at the Franklin County Domestic Relations and Juvenile Court.
 We support clients as they collect documents and explain what the court expects, ensuring the right forms are submitted for your particular case.
 Careful preparation at each step keeps your experience efficient and reduces the risk of delays.